Western Galleries

 For example: The second "5" on page 155 is slightly larger in this book.

-Has normal shelf wear, corners & edges rubbed, some smudges, stains, & spots.
-Some page aging.
+Has normal shelf wear, corners & edges rubbed.
+Some smudges, stains, & aging spots.

 The back blank inside cover page has a small tear.